 - decreases the likelihood that you will have any time to breathe between interviews increasing the likelihood that you are late, out of breath, or unprepared (see Interview Scheduling as a small aside below)

-- dramatically increases the workload and stress level of this already hectic period, which increases the likelihood that you make a stupid, avoidable mistake
+- dramatically increases the workload and stress level of this already hectic period, which increases the likelihood that you make a stupid, avoidable mistake, like listing the wrong company in your cover letter

 - increases the likelihood of burnout and reduces your ability to focus on the programs that matter most

-- increases the likelihood of interview or reception scheduling conflicts with other programs
+- increases the likelihood of interview or reception scheduling conflicts with other programs, requiring you to quickly make distracting, agonizing choices with little information

 What many candidates fail to realize is that each application may come with as many as 3-4 interviews, a reception, and potentially even other activities that may be required.
-With 10 applications, a typical candidate might have 15-20+ individual interviews; much beyond this you inevitably begin to have significant logistic challenges getting places, scheduling interview times, and simply avoiding burnout and bringing your “A-game” to the interviews that matter.
+With 10 applications, a typical candidate might have 15-20+ individual interviews; much beyond this you inevitably begin to have significant logistic challenges getting places, scheduling interview times, and simply avoiding burnout and bringing your “A-game” to the interviews that matter to you most.

 Even considering that most programs are selective about offering interviews at PPS, these are all more reasons to start applying as early as possible once PPS opens.
 As invitations roll in (or don’t!) you can adapt and apply to more places throughout the cycle if needed, prioritizing those programs that are most important to you.